Part of Unit: Projects

 2. Storage of materials and supplies till the next Lab/Shop session.

-3. Storage of finished projects.
+3. Storage of partially finished or finished projects.

 4. Clean-up of the shop (ie. sweeping).